AIHubCentral/docs/assets/RVC/Cloud/ApplioX HuggingFace Space.md

 !!!

-!!!danger HuggingFace Spaces Pausing Issue
-**Please be aware that HuggingFace has recently been pausing RVC-related Spaces (such as the [Applio-Old](https://huggingface.co/spaces/IAHispano/Applio-Old) and [Ilaria RVC Zero](https://huggingface.co/spaces/TheStinger/Ilaria_RVC)) without providing any reason.**
+!!!danger RVC HuggingFace Spaces Pausing Issue **Please be aware that HuggingFace has recently been pausing RVC-related Spaces (such as the [Applio-Old](https://huggingface.co/spaces/IAHispano/Applio-Old) and [Ilaria RVC Zero](https://huggingface.co/spaces/TheStinger/Ilaria_RVC)) without providing any reason.**
 !!!